 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Robert Siegel.

 NPR's Scott Horsley was there.

-Senator MARK WARNER (Democrat, Virginia): If you keep coming back to this 12 percent, and that's the only focus, then programs that have provided real value, you know, are going to potentially be fully eliminated or dramatically cut back.
+MARK WARNER: If you keep coming back to this 12 percent, and that's the only focus, then programs that have provided real value, you know, are going to potentially be fully eliminated or dramatically cut back.
 I think everybody recognize that we've got to get our deficit under control, and that means you've got to broaden the debate to where the money's at.

-Senator SAXBY CHAMBLISS (Republican, Georgia): For a Republican to put revenues on the table is significant.
+SAXBY CHAMBLISS: For a Republican to put revenues on the table is significant.
 For a Democrat to put entitlements on the table is significant.
 The only way we're going to solve this problem is to have a dialogue about all of these issues, because there is no silver bullet.

 HORSLEY: Warner admits his fellow senators were initially skeptical of the debt-cutting effort.
 And he's still not sure many lawmakers are betting on the project.
 At least, though, he and Chambliss are not being ignored.
 Chambliss adds lawmakers can't afford to do nothing.

 CHAMBLISS: If we don't do it, then those people that buy our bonds, i.e. the Chinese, are going to dictate to us exactly how we do it.
 And I don't think there's any American that wants to see that happen, and certainly no member of Congress who wants to see that happen.

 HORSLEY: Scott Horsley, NPR News, Richmond.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.